-All Greater Victoria School District School Psychologists are certified by the BC Association of School Psychologists (BCASP) or are registered with the College of Psychologists of BC (CPBC).
+All Greater Victoria School District School Psychologists are registered with the College of Health and Care Professionals of BC (CHCPBC).

 Starting the Assessment Process

 When the School-Based Team (SBT) decides it is necessary to gather additional information in order to provide appropriate instruction programming for a specific student, a referral for a psycho-educational assessment may be in order.
 This step is taken only after there has been considerable pre-referral assessment (e.g., with Level A or B assessments) and pre-referral intervention (e.g., learning assistance or in-class supports), and the SBT has consulted with the student's parents/guardian, other professionals who may be supporting the student, and the School Psychologist.